LentiFlash® : safe RNA delivery

 58 hours post-transduction, Real-Time quantitative PCR genomic analyzes show that the endogenous RUNX2 and DLX5 mRNA levels significantly increased in transduced MSC-l cells.
 In addition, the osteoblastic marker integrin-bone sialo-protein (iBSP) is upregulated whereas the osteoprogenitor master factor OSTERIX showed no change in expression, suggesting a commitment of MSC-l towards an early osteoblastic lineage stage.
 (Prel et al. Mol.Ther.
 2015)

 We are committed to constantly innovating in order to improve the properties of our vectors and make them the best tool for your project.
-Our team of experts work on:
+Our team of experts works on:

 - Improving the duration of gene expression provided by RNA delivery